 The distribution system includes pumps, reservoirs, valves, water meters, pipe fittings, etc.

 The cost of the distribution system is about 40-70 % of the total of the entire scheme.

-The aim of a good water distribution system is to supply water to all the consumers whenever required in sufficient quantity with required pressure without any leakage.
+A sound water distribution system aims to supply water to all the consumers whenever required in sufficient quantity with required pressure without any leakage.